 How to design your bathroom like a pro

-Renovating your bathroom doesn't need to be a big investment and with some clever planning, you can have a designer looking bathroom without the price tag!
+Renovating your bathroom doesn't need to be a big investment and we have learned so many tips and ideas from the experts.
+Here are some ideas to help you achieve a designer looking bathroom!

 1. Plan the lighting carefully

 Lighting can make such a difference to your bathroom, making it appear like a designer bathroom without having to spend a fortune.
 As a minimum, consider lighting around the mirror which can be illuminated separately to the overhead lighting.

 Another great feature is floor level lighting that comes on as you enter the room - perfect for during the night when you don't want to be dazzled by a bright light.
 Dimmer switches are also a good option so that you have the option of low level lighting when you are relaxing in the bath.